Why Use EMI Filters in Shielded Rooms and Shielded Enclosure?

 Shielded rooms are a crucial EMC component to provide an electromagnetic noise free environment for many critical applications.
 They offer protection against electromagnetic fields.
 From MRI rooms, commercial test chamber and secure data centers to government embassies, military facilities, strategic command centers, all require some level of shielding.
 This may include partial shielding, faraday cage, or a fully shielded room to suppress radiated noise and critical electronic signals.

 Shielded rooms employ a full metal construction (common materials are Copper, Steel, Nickel and Brass) with fully welded seams, corners, and joints to avoid any gaps, opening or cracks.
 The room can either be built out of high strength metal (such as steel) or using standard construction material (wood, foam, sheet rock etc.), and then covering all the side with metal sheets.
 In either case, continuity of the shield (sheet metal or frame) is critical for the integrity of the room or enclosure.
-Spring loaded beryllium copper finger gaskets and special latching systems are also installed on the metal doors to create a full shielding once the door is closed.
+Spring loaded beryllium copper finger gaskets and special latching systems are installed on the metal doors to create full shielding once the door is closed.

 A fully shielded construction works two ways: